 Sweet, sticky, and crunchy granola exploding with vanilla and almond flavors.
 Ditch store-bought, healthy homemade granola is easy!

 I’m a little granola obsessed.
 Can’t get enough of it, any which way.
-Apple, pumpkin, and especially when it tastes like peanut butter cups. (!!!)
+Like this pumpkin spice granola and chocolate peanut butter granola!

 Homemade granola may be boring to some people, but it is actually one of my favorite things to munch on.
 I can say no to Doritos and french fries.
 Sometimes.
 But fruity, nutty, crunchy granola?
 My self control never stands a chance.

 The other day I came home from running 5 miles (for my 100 mile goal this month – am I crazy?) and craved crunchy carbs like a mad woman.
 I had quite the interesting array of ingredients and flavorings in the pantry and decided homemade granola was on the menu.

 Today’s crunchy granola recipe is filled with so much flavor… it’s sort of a mish-mash of my post workout cravings.
 Aromatic vanilla, pure maple, almond, and cinnamon merge together bite after bite.
 This stuff is seriously the best.

 Have you ever read the ingredient list on a bag of store-bought granola?
 Just… don’t.
 It’s scary.
 I don’t recognize half of the ingredients!
 What are “polyglycerol fatty acids” and why are they in my bowl of granola?
 No thank you.

 When I make homemade granola, I like to focus on whole, natural things.
 Healthy foods without a bunch of excess sugar and foods that I can actually pronounce.